navajogit/X/README.md

 - Enables running scripts or any other predefined terminal commands

----

 ## **FIRST WAY - INSTANT ACCES TO LIST OF COMMANDS WITHOUT RUNNIG LISTER SCRIPT:**

-- those will work if you add a 'list' file with those commands to some of your projects and add fallowing string to your bio that will reffer to this list:
+Thise will work if you add a 'list' file with those commands to some of your projects and add fallowing string to your bio that will reffer to this list:

 ```RUN curl -s https://raw.githubusercontent.com/YOURUSERNAME/X/main/list , curl -k https://github.com/YOURUSERNAME | findstr "RUN"```